-- the open position has been closed or reduced (i.e. your uPNL has been partially or wholly realised); note: this step is only necessary when the pnl pool balance is limited
+- the open position has been closed or reduced (i.e. your uP&L has been partially or wholly realised); note: this step is only necessary when the pnl pool balance is limited

 - the market's P&L Pool has available balances to claim; and

-- their Cost Basis is below the Entry Price for longs and/or above the Entry Price for shorts.
+- their Cost Basis is below the Entry Price for longs or above the Entry Price for shorts.